vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 and logs remain in ignored `cmake-build-debug/value-audit/corpus-parity` and `run-initial-parity.py`.

+## Update session chunk handles directly

+Source removal now updates the session's chunk handles directly and removes empty chunks in one pass, instead of staging a second chunk list and tracking whether each handle changed.
+The assets and source maps behind those handles remain immutable and shared.
+Collection reconciliation also constructs each replacement once, preserving an existing collection's ID when its key matches.

+This removes 25 production lines and the extra staging state.
+The source-map regression test now also checks that retained snapshots keep removed assets and their original links, and that surviving assets keep their addresses.
+The full Debug build and all 21 CTest targets pass without compiler warnings.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual